Homeowner comparing home equity loan vs personal loan options for a major renovation project

 Is the interest on a personal loan for home improvement tax deductible?

 No. Personal loan interest is not tax-deductible regardless of how the funds are used.
 Only interest on secured home equity products used for qualified home improvement qualifies under IRS Publication 936.
-This distinction alone can make a home equity loan materially cheaper on an after-tax basis.
+This distinction alone can make a home equity loan materially cheaper on an after-tax basis for borrowers who itemize.

 What is the maximum amount I can borrow with a home equity loan?